Kings: With the exception of the

 here not copies of the tarot cards, but have a slightly cruder design.

-reversed deck has mirror-image copies of these, while the
+reversed pack has mirror-image copies of these, while the

-crude deck again has a yet cruder design.
+crude pack again has a yet cruder design.

 The shape of the batons is that used in